SmarterApp/TestScoreGuide/resources/index.md

 # Resources

-## Oregon's Smarter Balanced Assessment
+## About the Oregon Statewide Assessment System (OSAS)

-* The [Smarter Balanced website](http://www.smarterbalanced.org/about/) provides more information about the system and its components.
+* The [Oregon Department of Education, Student Assessment website](http://www.oregon.gov/ode/educator-resources/assessment/Pages/default.aspx) provides a more detailed overview of the Oregon Statewide Assessment System and its components.
-*  Practice tests can be accessed via the [OAKS web portal](http://oaksportal.org/students/).
+* The Oregon Mathematics and ELA sample tests can be accessed via the [Oregon web portal](http://origin.or.portal.airast.org/users/students.stml).
-* Oregon's state standards and more information regarding Smarter Balanced (including PD resources and other trainings) can be found on the [English language arts (ELA)](http://www.oregon.gov/ode/educator-resources/assessment/Pages/English-Language-Arts.aspx) and [mathematics](http://www.oregon.gov/ode/educator-resources/assessment/Pages/Mathematics.aspx) webpages.
+* [Oregon’s rigorous content standards](http://www.oregon.gov/ode/educator-resources/standards/Pages/default.aspx) for English language arts (ELA), Mathematics, and other subjects.
-* For more information on the accessibility supports available for Smarter Balanced testing, visit the [Smarter Balanced Accessibility and Accommodations page](http://www.smarterbalanced.org/assessments/accessibility-and-accommodations/).
+* For a brief introduction on the purpose of providing accessibility supports and examples available for the Oregon Mathematics and ELA assessment, reference our [Accessibilities and Accommodations document](https://www.oregon.gov/ode/educator-resources/assessment/Documents/Oregon_Parent_Friendly_Accessibilities_Fact_Sheet.pdf).

 ## Parent Roadmaps